 "Last month, there was a swarm of we think between 100 and 200 billion locusts in Kenya," Mark Lowcock, head of OCHA, told a news briefing in New York.
 "They have the capacity to consume the same as 84 million people in one day."

-FAO launched a $76 million appeal for donations to deal with the pests through surveillance and controls, mostly aerial pesticide spraying.
-Only $20 million has been pledged so far, and half of that was released by Lowcock from an emergency fund.
+FAO launched a US$76 million appeal for donations to deal with the pests through surveillance and controls, mostly aerial pesticide spraying.
+Only US$20 million has been pledged so far, and half of that was released by Lowcock from an emergency fund.

 Lowcock, a U.N. undersecretary-general for humanitarian affairs and emergency relief coordinator, said he hoped the emergency money would inspire other donors to contribute and prevent having to spend an even greater amount later on if the problem were to continue unchecked.